-Trusts, Wills, and Power of Attorney Drafting – No one wants to talk about it, but precautions have to be made.
+No one wants to talk about it, but precautions have to be made in the event that something happens to you or your spouse.
 If they are not, your assets and money can be wasted languishing in probate court.
-Heather is a local trusts and estate lawyer who can make this process seamless and efficient, even coming to the home or facility of your loved ones who are unable to travel.
-Heather can complete the drafting of these items in only a few hours at a fraction of the cost of other lawyers in town.
+Heather is the best trusts lawyer that Reno has to offer because she can make this process seamless and efficient, even coming to the home or facility of your loved ones who are unable to travel.
+She can complete the drafting of these items in only a few hours at a fraction of the cost of other lawyers in town.
 Even if you have very little to your name, you at least need some winding up.
-Heather can sit down with you and go over the best documents suited for your situation, even if it is just a power of attorney or health care directive to allow your family or close friend to make decisions for you when you cannot.
+Heather can sit down with you and go over the best documents suited for your situation, even if it is just a Power of Attorney or health care directive to allow your family or close friend to make decisions for you when you cannot.
 The unfortunate truth is that with medical advances, our bodies are living longer than our brains.
 That is why these documents are necessary, in the event, we may suffer from dementia or Alzheimer's.
 Heather can draft these documents for your loved ones before they lose cognition, saving thousands of dollars on unnecessary guardianship proceedings.

-Talk to a trusts and estate lawyer to prevent unrecoverable damages or debt for your business, to square away guardianship for your children, and to keep your property from probate.
+Talk to the best trusts and wills attorney in Reno, NV who can prevent unrecoverable damages or debt for your business, square away guardianship for your children, and keep your property from probate.

 Understanding Trust Law, Power of Attorney, and Wills

 Many people go through life without ever going through their assets or planning their legacy.
-Likewise, very few know the difference between a will and a trust which can lead to big problems later on.
+Likewise, very few know the difference between a will and a trust which is why it is recommended to speak to a trusts and wills lawyer near you to prevent problems later on.
 For example, assets that are held in a trust typically bypass the probate process whereas wills are often disputed in a court of law which can be timely and expensive.

-Also, a licensed attorney can help you appoint someone to be your Power of Attorney, ensuring you have all the necessary documents to make the partnership viable in a court of law.
+Also, a licensed Reno attorney can help you appoint someone to be your Reno Power of Attorney, ensuring you have all the necessary documents to make the partnership viable in a court of law.

-There are many ways a trusts attorney can help you through the estate planning process for yours and your family's security.
-See how hiring a trusts lawyer to represent you can limit your liability and risk of facing discourse or legal action later on.
+There are many ways our Reno wills lawyer can help you through the estate planning process for your and your family's security.
+See how hiring Ijames Law to represent you can limit your liability and risk of facing discourse or legal action later on.

-A trusts attorney may represent a trustor and the trustee.
+A trusts and wills lawyer may represent a trustor and the trustee.
 While most assume that a will or trust is designed only for the wealthy, this is the farthest from the truth.
-Anyone who owns property such as a home or land, has children, important intellectual property, or assets that they want to be given to a specific person, should consider planning their legacy with a secure trust or will.
+Anyone who has children or owns property such as a home or land, important intellectual property, or assets that they want to be given to a specific person, should consider planning their legacy with a secure trust or will.
 It’s crucial that you protect yourself and your family from facing lengthy and costly legal proceedings.